EigenGame Unloaded: When playing games is better than optimizing: A scalable unbiased algorithm

 It is helpful to rearrange~\eqref{eq:grad_eg_mb} to shift perspective from estimating a penalty coefficient (in red) to estimating a penalty direction (in blue):

 The penalty direction in~\eqref{eq:pen_eg_mb} is still difficult to estimate.
-However, consider the case where $\hat{v}_j$ is any eigenvector of $\Sigma$ with associated (unknown) eigenvalue $\lambda'$.
-In this case, $\Sigma \hat{v}_j = \lambda' \hat{v}_j$ and the penalty direction (in blue) simplifies to $\hat{v}_j$ because $||\hat{v}_j||=1$.
-While this assumption is certainly not met at initialization, the goal of \oeg{} is to lead each $\hat{v}_j$ towards $v_j$, so we expect this assumption might be met approximately after some iterations.
+However, consider the case where $\hat{v}_j$ is any eigenvector of $\cov{}$ with associated (unknown) eigenvalue $\lambda'$.
+In this case, $\cov{} \hat{v}_j = \lambda' \hat{v}_j$ and the penalty direction (in blue) simplifies to $\hat{v}_j$ because $||\hat{v}_j||=1$.
+While this assumption is certainly not met at initialization, \oeg{} leads each $\hat{v}_j$ towards $v_j$, so we can expect this assumption to be met asymptotically.

 This intuition motivates the following \seg{} update direction for $\hat{v}_i$ with inexact parents $\hat{v}_j$ (compare orange in~\eqref{eq:delta_eg} to blue in~\eqref{eq:pen_eg_mb}):